Discover everything we launched at Webflow Conf 2024

 This approach also gives the company using a headless CMS a multitude of options for where to put their content.
 This can mean a network of websites, mobile apps, kiosks, or a retail point-of-sale system, all linked by their shared content database.

-A modern no-code program, like Webflow, is essentially a visual interface overlaying the actual code.
+At its core, a modern visual-first web development tool, like Webflow, is essentially a visual interface overlaying the actual code.
 It allows anyone to design a website without writing a single line of code.
-Using this visual tool, programmers and non-programmers alike can drag-and-drop layout elements like navigation bars, grids, columns, and buttons, seeing the results of their design changes instantly on the canvas.
+This means developers and non-developers alike can visually design layout elements like navigation bars, grids, columns, and buttons, seeing the results of their design changes instantly on the canvas.
 Scott Brinker, VP of Platform Ecosystem at HubSpot and editor of chiefmartech.com, explained:

-“If you can draw an idea on a whiteboard, you’re not that many steps away from actually turning it into something real that you can share with the world.
-Anyone can take advantage of no-code.”
+“If you can draw an idea on a whiteboard, you’re not that many steps away from actually turning it into something real that you can share with the world.”

-Within this visual interface, you can use features like symbols and classes to make design choices repeatable, consistent, and able to be changed instantly across the whole site.
+With visual development tools, you can also use features like symbols and classes to make design choices repeatable, consistent, and able to be changed instantly across the whole site.
 You can also use features that support responsive design to adjust your site to be legible on multiple devices, such as mobile phones and tablets, rather than needing to code multiple versions of the website.
-Clean, semantic code is still automatically written in the program as your team makes visual changes, so programmers can step in and insert custom code for any added functionality you need.
+Clean, semantic code is still automatically written in the program as your team makes visual changes, so developers can step in and insert custom code for any added functionality you need.

 Webflow Enterprise